cug-ygh/MAFW/README.md

 ## 2. Datasets

-> **Note:** We have set out some of the terms and conditions in this section, as detailed in the document(https://github.com/yinhao2000/MAFW/blob/main/academics/mafw%20academics-final.pdf).
+> **Note:** We have set out some of the terms and conditions in this section, as detailed in the [academics document](https://github.com/yinhao2000/MAFW/blob/main/academics/mafw%20academics-final.pdf).

 MMSA currently supports MOSI, MOSEI, and CH-SIMS dataset.
 Use the following links to download raw videos, feature files and label files.
 You don't need to download raw videos if you're not planning to run end-to-end tasks.